 How To Get A Paid Internship

 Looking for an internship is hard, but not impossible if you know where to look.
-We suggest five places where you can start your internship search and why these places are a good starting place.
+Here are five places you can start your internship search!

-They get the question, "Where can I find an internship?" all the time.
-They are the best people to connect you to which places are hiring students and can help you get your job application in order.
+Advisors get the question, "Where can I find an internship?" all the time.
+They are the best people to connect you to places hiring students and can help you get your job application in order.
 There might even be workshops on interview skills, resume editing, or headshots.
 Check our your school's career center for additional information.